vuejs-translations/docs-it/src/guide/extras/reactivity-in-depth.md

 <!-- TODO options API equivalent -->

 Possiamo eseguire il debug delle proprietà calcolate passando a `computed()` un oggetto con i callback `onTrack` e `onTrigger` come secondo argomento:

-- `onTrack` will be called when a reactive property or ref is tracked as a dependency.
-- `onTrigger` will be called when the watcher callback is triggered by the mutation of a dependency.

 - `onTrack` verrà chiamato quando una proprietà reattiva o un riferimento viene tracciato come dipendenza.
 - `onTrigger` verrà chiamato quando la callback viene richiamata dal mutare di una dipendenza.